Absolute Software Corporation

-Absolute Software Corporation is an AmericanCanadian company that provides products and services in the fields of endpoint security and zero trust security.
+Absolute Software Corporation is an American-Canadian company that provides products and services in the fields of endpoint security and zero trust security.
+It was publicly traded company on the Toronto Stock Exchange (TSX) and Nasdaq until it was acquired by Crosspoint Capital Partners in July 2023.

 The company is headquartered in Vancouver, British Columbia, Canada.
 Regional offices include: Victoria, British Columbia, Canada; Austin, Texas; Ankeny, Iowa; Boulder, Colorado; San Jose, California; and Seattle, Washington in the U.S.; and in Reading, UK; and Ho Chi Minh City, Vietnam.
-Absolute is a publicly traded company on the Toronto Stock Exchange (TSX) and Nasdaq.

 History

 Founded in 1993 in Vancouver, British Columbia, Canada, Absolute developed a product to manage, track and secure computers regardless of the physical location of devices.
 In 2000, Absolute became a publicly traded company on the Toronto Stock Exchange (TSX).

 In 2005, Persistence technology by Absolute was embedded for the first time into the firmware or BIOS of a computer.
 This was the start of an ongoing partnership with most major original equipment manufacturers (OEMs) where Absolute technology ships with the hardware from the factory.